 The term (also sensory, sensory) represents in anatomy and physiology a generic term for various sensory modalities.
 It means "the perception of sensory sensations" (sensor = feeler).
 Sensory testing is understood to mean the odor, taste and optical analysis of an object through a person qualified on the basis of their scientific and technological knowledge and regular practice.
-The sensory organs are areas of the cerebral cortex in which the through the receptors perceived sensory stimuli are perceived.
+The sensoria are areas of the cerebral cortex where the through the receptors perceived sensory stimuli are perceived.
 The term organoleptically means the same thing.

 In connection with the qualitative testing and evaluation of wines, there are besides the analytical examination by means of technical measuring instruments and chemical aids also a sensory examination.
 This takes place exclusively by means of all five sense organs.
 It is distinguished in gustatory for the taste (Palate, tongue), olfactory for the odor (Nose), visually for the appearance (eye), as well trigeminal (Nasal trigeminal).
 The latter concerns the sense of touch in the head area, with which certain sensations during the tasting in connection with the smell are perceived.